bmfrosty/SimpleBX/README.md

-# This is totally a work in progress.
+#### This is totally a work in progress.
 No bug reports for the system yet please.
 Feel free if any of the generators don't work as described.
-# This is no longer called SimpleBX
+#### This is no longer called SimpleBX
-# This is a document about using the principles that guided rule changes for Dolmenwood with OSE.
+#### This is a document about using the principles that guided rule changes for Dolmenwood with OSE.
 Maybe call it Dio?
-Dio OSR RPG System
+# Dio OSR RPG System

-This is a less of a complete RPG system, but more of a list of references to Dolmenwood in order to put together a more modern BX.
+This is a less of a complete RPG system, but more of a list of references to Dolmenwood and OSE in order to put together a more modern BX.
 I'm copying and pasting parts of the rule system available in the [online reference](https://www.dolmenwood.necroticgnome.com/rules/doku.php?id=start) to make this more legible.
 If Gavin Norman/Necrotic Gnome/Exalted Funeral reaches out to me and asks me to take down or rewrite it, I will.
 If you use or enjoy this document, please consider purchasing OSE and Dolmenwood from Necrotic Gnome, written by Gavin Norman, distributed by Exalted Funeral.

+This document is intended for referees and players that have at least some experience with OSR systems.

 Race and Class are separate in this document.
 The intent is that they act enough like B/X to not make much of a difference.
 The ELF fighter/mage is excluded for now.